dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 for complete descriptions.
 This struct controls behaviors like:

 * The default response timeout
-* Whether to perform unsolcited disable/enable on startup
+* Whether to perform unsolicited disable/enable on start-up
 * Whether to perform automatic time synchronization if requested
 * The maximum Tx/Rx ASDU size which always default to 2K as per the DNP3 specification